Sound speed uncertainty in Acousto-Electric Tomography: Inversion procedure

 \section{Inversion procedure}

 In this section, we introduce the applied inversion procedure.
 The problem is dealt with in two parts, both handled as regularized minimization problems.
-Firstly, the power densities are reconstructed from the measured differences in power consumption $ I(t) $ by a standard least-squares approach, and secondly, the conductivity is reconstructed from the recovered power densities.
-We elaborate on the details in our approach below.
+First, the power densities are reconstructed from the measured differences in power $ I(t) $ by a standard least-squares approach, and second, the conductivity is reconstructed from the recovered power densities.
+We elaborate on the approach below.